The RMR hosted a “Town Hall Zoom” Wednesday evening, April 10th

 FOR ATHLETES:

-The upgradable 23-24 Tryout Membership is still available and does includes the option to upgrade to a full 23-24 membership after you affiliate with a club.
+The upgradable 24-25 Tryout Membership is available (even through the fall, for clubs that tryout late) and does include the option to upgrade to a full 24-25 membership after you affiliate with a club.
 Get the "tryout membership" and you'll be good-to go for any club tryout... and eligible to upgrade to a full membership when you've chosen your club!
+Remember that if you were a USAV member in 23-24, you don't need a tryout membership.

 Young athletes who are joining low-cost beginner leagues do so through their league administrator, or may contact the RMR at office@rmrvolleyball.org.